arcapos/luapgsql/README.md

 Makefile is for BSD systems
 GNUmakefile is for Linux systems

-See luapgsql.adoc for full documentation.
+See https://lua.msys.ch/lua-module-reference.html#pgsql for full documentation.